 Refine: Analyze the results.
 What did you like?
 What did you dislike?

-Adjust: Add more descriptive keywords, update your negative prompts, or try a different style combination.
+Adjust: Add more descriptive keywords, or try a different style combination.

 Repeat: Continue this process until you achieve the desired outcome.